-- o The species of trees and shrubs should be selected from the list on page 19, reflecting in the main the local ecology.
-To assist in choosing the species, it would be valuable to seek the sovice of the County Botanical Recorder or the National Parks ecologist. - o The block of new trees will be designed as a small woodland in the south-western corner, or as a long shellar-belt down the esslem side - o it will be designed with the larger species surrounded by small trees at the edges, especially those that do not flourish in shady conditions. - o make the woodland appear natural rather than an obvious plantation, the trees will not be planted in straight lites and with varying distances between the trees.
-The block will be an irregular shape with ways and indented margins. - A suitable size for this field would be a woodland of around a half-acre to an acre - o A silicable size for this field would be a woodland of around a half-acre to an acre of consideration must be given to whether management of the field will ear include grazing by cattle of sheep, as if stock are going to be present the trees will need to be fenced of the areas within the fenced-off treas will be left un-trainaged, as the rank and matted grazzes will create an excellent permanent habitat for small mentmals and ground investibutes, and also refuge also for mobile species feeling the impact of hay-making.
-The populations within these multiple can presed out into the mendow in the spring. - Landscape trees will be planted at the northern and to partly screen the new judges. - However, there will not be many within the heart of the field, otherwise it will be impossible to make hay.
+- o The species of trees and shrubs should be selected from the illat on page 19, reflecting in the main the local ecology.
+To assist in choosing the species, it would be valuable to seek the advice of the County Botanical Recorder or the National Parks ecologist. - o The block of new trees will be designed as a small woodland in the south-western corner, or as a long shelter-belt down the eastern side. - it will be designed with the larger species surrounded by small trees at the edges, especially those that do not flourish in shady conditions. - e make the woodland appear natural rather than an obvious plantation, the trees will not be planted in straight lines and with varying distances between the trees.
+The block will be an irregular shape with wavy and indented margina. - A suitable size for this field would be a woodland of around a helf-acre to an acre - O A Bullable sees for this large would be a revocated on any continue a careful or an active of consideration must be given to whether management of the field will ever include grazing by cattle or sheep, as if stock are going to be present the trees will need to be fenced.
+Or has ease within the fanced off trees will be fall unmanaged, as the rank and metted grasses will create an excellent permanent habitat for small mampels and ground invertebrates, and also refuge also for mobile species feeling the impact of hely-making.
+The populations within these refuges can apmed out into the meadow in the spring. - o Landscape trees will be planted at the northern end to partly acreen the new lodges. - o However, there will not be many within the heart of the field, otherwise it will be impossible to make hay, b Before embarking on this project it is important to check that a) There is a depth of clay on the sile that can be used to line and waterproof the pond; b) That three is a suitable source of water.